bolderbrush10/SearchlightAssault/programmer-notes.md

 A
 ```
-Huge performance problem with ~100 spotlights, even if there are no turtles spawned
+Huge performance problem with ~100 searchlights, even if there are no turtles spawned

-Presently losing 10 ups at 150 spotlights.
+Presently losing 10 ups at 150 searchlights.
 Best results when you pace out how slowly you spawn them.
 Made a save file in the game to test performace with 150, and a commit here in git.

 Tried doing a version of searchlights no find_entity calls, still dropped 5 ups around 180 searchlights.